Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it's a universal search tool for YouTube content, with the ability to find videos (default) or channels.
-This distinguishes it from sibling tools like getChannelStatistics or getVideoDetails, which are more specific.
+The description clearly states it is a universal search tool for YouTube content, explicitly distinguishing between searching for videos (default) and channels.
+It also mentions returning IDs needed for other tools, which sets it apart from sibling tools that are more specialized.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.